-Do PRs Pay ABSD
+Do PRs in Singapore need to Pay ABSD

 Do PRs pay ABSD ?
 That’s a common question from buyers of Singapore Properties.